Last updated on November 8th, 2019 at 08:28 am

 There are many options for accommodation around the Victoria Falls area.
-With lodging options like hotels, hostels, backpackers, campsites, guesthouses and resorts, you’ll be spoilt for choices for a variety of budgets and tastes.
+With lodging options like hotels, hostels, backpackers, campsites, guesthouses, and resorts, you’ll be spoilt for choices for a variety of budgets and tastes.

 Luxury: Kanyemba Lodge strives to provide a haven in which to enjoy the beauty and activities on offer in the Lower Zambezi.
 Catering for a maximum of 20 guests, the lodge comprises 6 stone and thatch “rondavel” chalets, each with their own large private deck overlooking the Zambezi River, full en-suite bathroom and walk-in wardrobe.
-My favorite thing about staying at the lodge was it’s unique activities near Vic Falls, exclusivity and many opportunities to unwind and relax (no TV and WiFi in rooms).
+My favorite thing about staying at the lodge was its unique activities near Vic Falls, exclusivity and many opportunities to unwind and relax (no TV and WiFi in rooms).

 Luxury: The David Livingstone Lodge and Spa provides guests with affordable luxury, family-oriented accommodation.
-This 4-star hotel is vibrant and colourful, which is reflective of the Zambian people themselves.
+This 4-star hotel is vibrant and colorful, which is reflective of the Zambian people themselves.
 With WIFI access in all of the rooms.
 The property overlooks the Mosi-Oa-Tunya National Park, which creates a tranquil environment and the perfect space for a Victoria Falls spa experience.

 Budget: Gloria’s Backpackers is perfect for budget travelers.
 It has 6 spacious rooms – 1 Family Room, 2 Standard Twins, 1 Double Room and 2 Cottages with clean and well furnished en-suite bathrooms and they are all air-conditioned rooms.
-Cottages have cooking facilities for self catering with a comfortable lounge area for relaxing and they are best for long term stay.
+Cottages have cooking facilities for self-catering with a comfortable lounge area for relaxing and they are best for long term stay.